zgsrc/ibjs/README.md

 # Interactive Brokers SDK

-Interactive Brokers SDK framework build atop the native javascript API.
+Interactive Brokers SDK framework build atop the [native javascript API](https://github.com/pilwon/node-ib).

 ## Prerequisites

-* Open an Interactive Brokers trading account.
+* Open an [Interactive Brokers](https://www.interactivebrokers.com/) trading account.
 * Install [Java](https://java.com/en/download/)
 * Install the [IB Gateway](http://interactivebrokers.github.io) or [IB TWS (Trader Workstation)](https://www.interactivebrokers.com/en/index.php?f=674&ns=T)

+## How does it work?

+The IB Gateway and TWS software are graphical desktop Java processes that proxy calls to the back-end servers.
+There is no IB support for direct connections to their server tier.

+The SDK uses the [native javascript API](https://github.com/pilwon/node-ib) to manage a binary TCP socket connection from Node.js to a local IB Gateway or TWS instance.

 ## How do I get it?